-Visually speaking, the 2006 Citroën C-Triomphe didn’t quite live up to its name, which may explain why it remains something of an automotive unicorn today.
+The 2006 Citroën C-Triomphe didn’t quite live up to its billing.

 Driven to write regrets the poor quality of the appended images.

 Oh dear.
 I’m a big fan of this series C4, but this 4-door effort is bloody awful.
 What were they thinking of?
 The 5 and, in particular, 3 door were well conceived shapes and lined up with the early C3, Pluriel and C6 looked like a cohesive range (note how I have conveniently forgotten the C5 of that era).
 There were echoes of the era of Alfas when the 147, 156, 166 and GT bestraddled the highways, only for all that promise to be allowed to crumble into zip.

 In Brazil this car was called the C4 Pallas and it did sell reasonable well, although its price on the secondary market are plummeting due to build quaility/bad reputation issues.
 I rode in one a few years ago and it was very spacious on the rear seat but, even though relatively new, was full of rattles and squeaks.
 The automatic transmission didn’t help on the matter of smoothness, which is why it had such bad reputation throughout the PSA lineup and ended up being early replaced by a 6-speed Aisin on newer products.